2011–12 Aberdeen F.C. season

-The 2011–12 season was Aberdeen's 99th season in the top flight of Scottish football and their 100th season overall.
-Aberdeen will compete in the Scottish Premier League, Scottish Cup and Scottish League Cup.
+The 2011–12 season was Aberdeen's 99th season in the top flight of Scottish football.
+Aberdeen competed in the Scottish Premier League, Scottish Cup and Scottish League Cup.
 Aberdeen were knocked out of the Scottish League Cup at the third round stage, losing on penalties to East Fife after a 3–3 draw.
-In the Scottish Cup, Aberdeen lost 1–2 to Hibernian in the semi final.
+In the Scottish Cup, Aberdeen lost 1–2 to Hibernian in the semi-final.
 Aberdeen finished in 9th place in the Scottish Premier League.